Gradual and fuzzy subsets: Abstract

 \section{Abstract}

-In fuzzy theory of sets and groups, the use of $\alpha$--levels is a standard to translate problems from the fuzzy to the crisp framework.
+In the fuzzy theory of sets and groups, the use of $\alpha$--levels is a standard to translate problems from the fuzzy to the crisp framework.
 Using strong $\alpha$--levels, it is possible to establish a one to one correspondence which makes possible doubly, a gradual and a functorial treatment of the fuzzy theory.
-The main result of this paper is to identify the class of fuzzy sets, respectively fuzzy groups, with subcategories of the functorial categories $\Set^{(0,1]}$, resp. $\Gr^{(0,1]}$.
+The main result of this paper is to identify the class of fuzzy sets, respectively fuzzy groups, with subcategories of the functorial categories $\mathcal{S}\textit{et}^{(0,1]}$, resp. $\mathcal{G}\textit{r}^{(0,1]}$.
+In this line, the algebraic potential of this theory will be reached, in forthcoming papers, in the study of fuzzy modules, since, in that case, the functorial category is a well founded subcategory of a Grothendieck abelian category.